David-TheAnalyst/Flowpal-Sales-Performance-Dashboard/README.md

 * Develop targeted campaigns for high-contributing Medium-sized deals.
 * Implement a process to investigate sudden sales drops (e.g., Dec 2004) and develop agile prevention strategies.

+## Source of Data

+This analysis was conducted using a simulated IBM Employee Attrition Dataset from [Kaggle]()

 <h3 align="left">Connect with me on Socials:</h3>